-There is also an English as an Additional Language (EAL) Co-ordinator and an Ethnic Minority Achievement (EMA) Co-ordinator, who similarly work with faculties, advising on strategies and monitoring the progress of bilingual and ethnic minority students.
+There is also an English as an Additional Language (EAL) and Ethnic Minority Achievement (EMA) team, Mrs S. Ahmed and Mr J. Dubner, who similarly work with faculties, advising on strategies and monitoring the progress of bilingual and ethnic minority students.